kopia/kopia/site/content/docs/Features/_index.md

 ### Encryption

 All data is encrypted before it leaves your machine.
-Kopia uses state-of-the-art encryption algorithms, such as [AES-256](https://en.wikipedia.org/wiki/AES256) or [Salsa20](https://en.wikipedia.org/wiki/Salsa20).
+Kopia uses state-of-the-art encryption algorithms, such as [AES-256](https://en.wikipedia.org/wiki/AES256) or [ChaCha20](https://en.wikipedia.org/wiki/ChaCha20).

-All data is encrypted using key derived from master passphrase and neither the key nor passphrase are ever sent to any server.
+All data is encrypted using per-content keys derived from the 256-bit master key stored in repository.
+Master key is encrypted with user-provided passphrase, which is never sent to any server.

 ### Policies